openstack-archive/instack-undercloud/doc/source/install-undercloud.rst

 Make sure you are logged in as a non-root user (such as the stack user) on the node on which you want to install the undercloud.

-.. admonition:: Virt
+.. admonition:: Virtual
-   :class: virt-tag
+   :class: virtual

    This node will be a VM called *instack* and you can use the stack user.

 .. admonition:: Baremetal
-   :class: baremetal-tag
+   :class: baremetal

    This will be the host you selected for the Undercloud while preparing the environment.